 The Aquaculture Stewardship Council (ASC) is the owner of this document.

-For comments or questions regarding the content of this document, please contact the Standards and Science Team of ASC via standards@asc-aqua.org.
+For inquiries, comments, questions, and feedback regarding the content of this document or to request a hard copy of public summaries, standards, or other related materials, please contact the Standards and Science Team at standards@asc-aqua.org.